RichiRodriguez/Z3-Sudoku/README.md

 ### Using virtualenv
 **Pre-requisites**: virtualenv and Python (3.10.6 or higher)
 1. Create a new virtual environment: `virtualenv Z3_Sudoku` (you can use any name)
-2. Activate the new environment: `source Z3_Sudoku/bin/activat` (or use the name you selected in step 1)
+2. Activate the new environment: `source Z3_Sudoku/bin/activate` (or use the name you selected in step 1, if different than the default name)
 3. Install the required modules: `pip install -r requirements.txt` (you must be in the root directory of this extracted archive)
 4. Run the solution: `python3 Z3_Solution.py` *